oss-mirror/isc-bind9/bin/check/named-checkzone.rst

    ``named.conf``.

 ``-D``
    This option dumps the zone file in canonical format.
-This is always enabled for ``named-compilezone``.

 ``-W mode``
    This option specifies whether to check for non-terminal wildcards.
 Non-terminal